Korbel ranked 12th best place in the world to earn a master’s degree in international relations.

 USAID Brief

 Hedden, S. (2015).
 "Turning vision into reality: Namibia's long-term development outlook."
-Institute for Security Studies and Frederick S. Pardee Center for International Futures, Josef Korbel School of International Studies, University of Denver.
+Institute for Security Studies and Frederick S. Pardee Center for International Futures, Josef Korbel School of Global and Public Affairs, University of Denver.
 Denver.

 Using the International Futures (IFs) forecasting system, this paper first presents a plausible long-term population forecast for Namibia.
 This forecast is then used to assess key targets from the National Development Plan (NDP4) and Vision 2030, Namibia’s long-term development strategy.
 The paper then plots three scenarios to chart Namibia’s potential progress.
 Under the Current Path scenario, the economy continues to grow, but many targets remain out of reach.
 The Infrastructure Access scenario maps a future where Namibia invests heavily in infrastructure development, but this translates into less investment in other vital sectors.
 Finally, the Leave No Namibian Out scenario sees overall increases in human development and economic growth, along with a slight reduction in inequality by 2030, but deep-seated structural challenges remain.